Teaching Guides

 • Amanda Wrigley has worked on documenting many of Miller’s British TV productions and here is a link to a 2015 article she wrote on 1966 (ITV) and 1986 (BBC) British TV productions of A View from the Bridge.

-• Check out these pages at shmoop.com.
+• Create and account and check out the analysis at shmoop.com.
 Some interesting new commentary on the play–written in a catchy style that will appeal to reluctant students.
 They have good introductory notes on themes, characters, setting, symbol, quotes etc.; all related without any technical jargon and with an eye to drawing in those non-english majors–also some good study question suggestions and links to other resources–worth a peek.

 • A useful archive of BBC radio pieces that include a biography of Miller from Christopher Bigsby, interviews with a bunch of theatricals who have worked with Miller’s plays.
 There are also some links to various articles, including an interview with Mark Strong on playing Eddie, though the link they had to their Bite-Size guide to A View from the Bridge no longer works.